Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 <img src="https://hansuai-hong.github.io/assets/13d.png" alt="Description" width="800" height="600">
 </p>

 The initial accuracy is not bad (73%).
 However, all prediction are positive reviews.
 Something is not correct here.
-To correct the error, I did some modofication such as:
+To correct the error, modofication was done such as:
   - balanced the positive and negative reviews (same as what I did for the random forest model)
   - Finetune parameters such as embedding_dim, lstm_units, gru_units, dropout_rate and l2_reg, vocab_size
-  - add in  1 more Dense layer
+  - add in extra one Dense layer

 <p align="center">
 <img src="https://hansuai-hong.github.io/assets/14d.png" alt="Description" width="800" height="600">